vishna/voyager/README.md

 If your app is a list of screens with respective paths then this library is for you.

-- YAML based Navigation Spec
+- YAML/JSON based Navigation Spec
     - support for query parameters
     - support for global parameters
     - path subsections